leylines/icons/README.md

 # icons
-Iconset fpr dowsing and leylines
+Iconset for dowsing and leylines